JeffersonLab/rf_classifier_random_forest/README.md

 ```

 ### CEBAF Certified Installation
 This section describes a specific installation procedure used by the SQAM.
 The General Installation section below provides generic instructions for installing elsewhere.
+This guide assumes you followed the download instructions above and placed the model in /tmp/random_forest.

 #### Build Step
 From the temporary location, run "build" target to generate the virtual environment and download any dependencies.